Archimedyz/py3-devsite/README.md

 - Navigate to the repository.
 - Before we can run the site, we need to let Flask know *where* the application is located.
 To do this, from the base directory simply do `export FLASK_APP=devsite.py` (On Windows it would be `set FLASK_APP=devsite.py`).
 - Flask also supports `development` and `production` modes.
 You can change the mode by doing `export FLASK_ENV=<mode>` (On Windows it would be `set FLASK_ENV=<mode>`).
     - In `production` mode, the app will try to send emails for internal server errors, and will display the built in error pages if found.
-If the application is running, any changes to the source files will not be reflected until the site is restarted.
+Additionally, all console logs wil also be sent to a file under the `/logs` directory.
+Finally, if the application is running, any changes to the source files will not be reflected until the site is restarted.
     - In `development` mode, the app will not display the built in error page for internal server errors, but instead show some debugging information.
 Addtionally, in this mode, hot-reloading is enabled, meaning any changes to the source files will take effect immediately.
 - Now you should now be able to run the site using `flask run`.